Bright Minds, Big Cities

 Talk about your journey since graduation from Suffolk Law and why you pursued the specialty you did in your practice of law.

-Damaris MedinaMedina: After graduating, I planned to move to the west coast, but I took a year to work for a small firm doing business/commercial litigation in the banking space in New York.
+Medina: After graduating, I planned to move to the west coast, but I took a year to work for a small firm doing business/commercial litigation in the banking space in New York.
 I moved to California in the middle of the 2008 recession, which was hard.
 I took a job doing plaintiff-side class action employment work and was able to grow that office from a two-attorney shop to 10.
 I wanted to get back into commercial business litigation and into a larger platform, so I joined the commercial litigation and employment practice groups at a larger firm in Los Angeles.
 At that point, the managing partner saw that I was not just interested in being a service partner but in ownership too.
 He encouraged me to develop a business plan in an area I had the biggest network in, which at the time was healthcare.
 There was a partner who had a healthcare practice, and I got in on one of the cases and fell in love with it.
 I got good advice early on to develop a niche, so I started building expertise in the healthcare space, specifically in some of the emerging areas and issues in the industry.
 I started working on some cases that were of import at the time, including one that ultimately went to the California Supreme Court.
 After six or seven years, the platform at that firm felt too small for me to take my practice to the next level, so I started to look for a larger firm, and landed at Buchalter as partner.

-Elizabeth Rahn GallucciGallucci: I went to Ropes to start as a summer associate.
+Gallucci: I went to Ropes to start as a summer associate.
 I took what they called a “NAP” year—the New Alternatives Program—working in a nonprofit for a year.
 Ropes used this program during the recession to delay start dates but maintain their hiring plans because there was almost no corporate transactional work.
 Thereafter, I committed to the corporate group.
 I was drawn to transactional work generally, not knowing what private equity work entailed at the time.
 I learned very quickly that the private equity group was a large practice group at the firm and that private equity clients were key clients.
 I moved to San Francisco and started in a completely different (and much smaller) office, but the benefit for me was I got to grow with the office.
-There were just a few folks doing private equity transaction work there at the time, and I latched onto them to get hours.
-I wanted to be at a big firm for four years to get the training and experience, but after my fourth year, I began to enjoy the work and was starting to take a lead associate role on my matters.
+There were just a few folks doing private equity transaction work there at the time, and I worked closely with them to build knowledge in the practice area.
+I wanted to be at a big firm for four years to get the training and experience.
+After my fourth year, I really began to enjoy the work and started to take a lead associate role on my matters.
 Candidly, I didn’t have “making partner” as a career goal—it seemed extremely daunting.
 But I plugged along and realized I had a real shot, and I made a push for a promotion in 2020.
 I’ve been a partner for a few years now.

 Medina: First, reach out to people who've gone through what you're going through in starting at a practice on the West Coast, like other Suffolk Law alums.
 Second, I believe the industry has turned away from clients seeking generalists to clients seeking industry experts or experts in a particular legal niche.
 If you have interest in building a book of business, become an expert in a particular industry area or a niche issue.
 Third, I’ve never had a firm tell me “no” when I’ve shown an interest in getting involved beyond legal work.
 There’s the everyday work, of course, but showing an interest in leadership within the firm, and being proactive, sets you apart to management.
 You can start doing so even with smaller things at the beginning, like offering to help on a firm committee.

-Gallucci: For any job out of law school, there’s this idea that you have to “get” or “have” a mentor.
+Gallucci: For any job out of law school, there’s this idea that you must have a mentor.
 But it’s important to remember that mentorship is a two-way street.
 You need to bring something to the table, too.
 The best way to have a productive relationship is to keep showing up and working hard.
 If you can be that person for somebody, they’re going to want to go to bat for you.
 And it means something to start having these touchpoints, however small.

 How do you reflect back on Suffolk Law, or professors in particular, when you think about how you were educated as a lawyer?